-1922 Birthday of character actor George S. Irving, who will make his Broadway debut in the original cast of Oklahoma!, and use his booming voice and blustery presence to good effect in dozens of shows, notably Gentlemen Prefer Blondes, Me and My Girl, Can-Can, Me and Juliet, Bells Are Ringing, The Happy Time and Irene (Tony Award).
+1922 Birthday of character actor George S. Irving, who makes his Broadway debut in the original cast of Oklahoma!, and uses his booming voice and blustery presence to good effect in dozens of shows, notably Gentlemen Prefer Blondes, Me and My Girl, Can-Can, Me and Juliet, Bells Are Ringing, The Happy Time, and Irene (Tony Award).

 1937 Opening night of Amphitryon 38, S. N. Behrman's adaptation of Jean Giradoux's play, based on the Amphitryon legend, and starring Alfred Lunt and Lynn Fontanne as Jupiter and Alkmena.
 It runs 153 performances at the Shubert Theatre.

-1944 Elwood P. Dowd sees a large white rabbit tonight as Mary Chase's Harvey opens tonight at the 48th Street Theatre.
+1944 Elwood P. Dowd sees a large white rabbit as Mary Chase's Harvey opens at the 48th Street Theatre.
 The illustrious Dowd is played by Frank Fay, with his sister, Veta Louise Simmons, being portrayed by Josephine Hull.
-Staging was done by Antoinette Perry in this original production that ran for a whopping 1,775 performances on Broadway before transferring to London, where it would play only 610 performances with its star Sid Field.
-A movie version would be released in 1950 with screen legend James Stewart as Dowd.
-The comedy would win the 1944 Pulitzer Prize, but the New York Drama Critics Circle Award went to The Glass Menagerie.
+Antoinette Perry stages the production that runs for a whopping 1,775 performances on Broadway before transferring to London, where it plays 610 performances with its star Sid Field.
+A movie version is released in 1950 with screen legend James Stewart as Dowd.
+The comedy wins the 1944 Pulitzer Prize, but the New York Drama Critics Circle Award goes to The Glass Menagerie.

-1951 Opening night of Top Banana, starring Phil Silvers in a raucous Johnny Mercer musical set in the world of Burlesque.
-It runs 350 performances at the Winter Garden Theatre, earning Silvers the Tony Award as Best Actor in a Musical.
+1951 Opening night of Top Banana, starring Phil Silvers in the raucous Johnny Mercer musical set in the world of Burlesque.
+It runs 350 performances at the Winter Garden Theatre, earning Silvers the Tony Award for Best Actor in a Musical.

 1961 The New York City Transit Authority commands producer David Merrick to remove 2,800 posters for his musical Subways Are for Sleeping from subway cars, fearing they might give some people the wrong idea about housing.

-1984 The Astor Place theater hosts the opening tonight of The Foreigner by Larry Shue.
+1984 The Astor Place Theatre hosts the opening of The Foreigner by Larry Shue.
 The story follows a young Englishman's visit to rural Georgia for holiday and his trials and tribulations with the locals.
-The show will run for 686 performances.
-Shue, a cast member of this original production, will die in a tragic plane crash in 1985.
+The show runs for 686 performances.
+Shue, also a cast member in the production, dies in a tragic plane crash in 1985.

-1990 A revival of the 1926 musical Oh, Kay! opens tonight at the Richard Rodgers Theatre, but the locale has been changed from Long Island to Harlem, with an all-black cast led by Brian Stokes Mitchell.
-Clive Barnes calls it "surprisingly terrific" in the Post, but the David Merrick-produced revival will run for only 77 performances.
+1990 A revival of the 1926 musical Oh, Kay! opens at the Richard Rodgers Theatre, but the locale has been changed from Long Island to Harlem, with an all-black cast led by Brian Stokes Mitchell.
+Clive Barnes calls it "surprisingly terrific" in the Post, but the David Merrick-produced revival runs for only 77 performances.

 2010 Shannon Tavarez, an 11-year-old who appeared on Broadway in The Lion King and whose battle with leukemia moved many on Broadway and in the pop world, passes away.
 During her final months, her fellow child performers from Broadway shows were seen selling bracelets and key chains that read, “Shine for Shannon,” to help her family pay the medical bills.
 Broadway theatres dim their lights in her memory the following night.